nextflow-io/training/docs/nf_customize/04_config.md

     nextflow run nf-core/demo --help
     ```

-You can also view these on the [nf-core/demo parameters page](https://nf-co.re/demo/1.0.0/parameters/).
+You can also view these on the [nf-core/demo parameters page](https://nf-co.re/demo/1.1.0/parameters/).

 ## Default configuration files

 All parameters have a default configuration that is defined using the `nextflow.config` file in the pipeline project directory.
-Most parameters are set to `null` or `false` by default and are only activated by a profile or configuration file.
+Most parameters are set to `null` or `false` by default.

 There are also several `includeConfig` statements in the `nextflow.config` file that are used to include additional `.config` files from the `conf/` folder.
 Each additional `.config` file contains categorized configuration information for your pipeline execution, some of which can be optionally included: